 1. Limit Molds During The Initial Drying Process

 After successfully drying, the buds should be firm to the touch.
-If they are still soft and the small stems don’t snap when bent, it means that the plants have not been dried well.
+If they are still soft and the small stems don’t snap when bent, it means that the plants have not been dried well and you may need to adjust your air circulation.
 This will present problems with mold growth in the future because the moisture content is still too high.
 There is only one way to sort this out; dry the buds adequately and allow the cannabis to sweat before curing.